 Time reporting helps self-management

 Reporting in Trello is a lifesaver because as a freelancer, I self-manage.
 I don’t have a boss to ask ‘where are you with that thing’?
+Only customers.
 I need to keep my eye on the ball.
-There are so many things to do in the week.
+There are so many things to do in the week,

 I’m always pushing the boundaries of what is possible AND aiming to keep my commitments.
 Trello plus reporting helps me there because delivering paid work is the key to everything.

 Delivery is one thing, the accurate recording of time is vital to ensure that projected estimates are realistic.
 It impacts both on delivery commitments and profitability.

 > a reasonable estimate (based on real history)= in-budget work= on-time delivery (the present looks like the past on average)= understanding how long things take > setting appropriate prices (based on cost)